 So what is melt and pour soap?

-- Basically, it’s a fun and easy way to make homemade soap into any shape, color or aroma you desire, and all from a ready made base block.
+- Basically, it’s a fun and easy way to make soap into any shape, color or aroma you desire, and all from a ready made base block.

 - You don’t need to worry about spending a lot of money on soapmaking equipment.
 All you need is a bit of imagination and time to create some wonderful unique gifts that will be perfect for friends and family.